 \section{Conclusion}

 Online hate is a pervasive, harmful phenomenon, and hate detection models are a crucial tool for tackling it at scale.
-We showed that emoji pose a particular challenge for such models, and presented \textsc{HatemojiCheck}, a first-of-its-kind evaluation suite for emoji-based hate, which covers seven functionalities with 3,930 test cases.
-Using this test suite, we exposed clear weaknesses in the performance of a commercial model and existing academic models on emoji-based hate.
-To address these weaknesses, we created the \textsc{HatemojiTrain} dataset using an innovative human-and-model-in-the-loop approach.
-We showed that models trained on this adversarial data perform substantially better at detecting emoji-based hate, while retaining strong performance on text-only hate.
-Our approach of first identifying granular model weaknesses then creating a targeted training dataset to address them presents a promising direction for better detecting other diverse and emerging forms of online harm.
+We showed that emoji pose a particular challenge for such models, and presented \textsc{HatemojiCheck}, a first-of-its-kind evaluation suite for emoji-based hate.
+It covers seven functionalities with $3{,}930$ test cases.
+Using this test suite, we exposed clear weaknesses in the performance of commercial and academic models on emoji-based hate.
+To address these weaknesses, we created the \textsc{HatemojiBuild} dataset using an innovative human-and-model-in-the-loop approach.
+We showed that models trained on this adversarial data are substantially better at detecting emoji-based hate, while retaining strong performance on text-only hate.
+Our approach of first identifying granular model weaknesses, and then generating an adversarial dataset to address them presents a promising direction for building models to detect other diverse and emerging forms of online harm.